aaronj1335/aaronj1335.github.com/_posts/2014-07-11-reactive-programming-and-mvc.md

 ## tight views coupled loosely

-the repo has the full listing of an frp-driven model for this game in [`lib/common.js`][model], and examples of using it with [plain js views][vanilla-view] and [react][react-view].
+the repo has the full listing of an reactive-programming-driven model for this game in [`lib/common.js`][model], and examples of using it with [plain js views][vanilla-view] and [react][react-view].

-this design enables simple views responsible for nothing beyond converting the data to DOM. the views are modular and testable, and the model doesn't need to be modified for every new feature. we're reaping the benefits of frp while maintaining mvc's separation of concerns.
+this design enables simple views responsible for nothing beyond converting the data to DOM. the views are modular and testable, and the model doesn't need to be modified for every new feature. we're reaping the benefits of reactive programming while maintaining mvc's separation of concerns.

 <a name=footnote-0>[0]</a>: there are different flavors of mvc, and this article is mostly concerned with the model and view, so i'm using "mvc" as a generic term.